 Tears coming whenever they feel the need.
 My throat gets choked up when I think of so many amazing memories I have shared with her even these last 6 years since my return from Australia.
 Life, so precious…the years we are granted not to be taken for granted.
 Going to Yellowstone again with Grandma, 5.5 years ago.
 Listening to her chatter about how Yellowstone was hers.
 Making the same treats for my kids as she made for me when I was a child to take on our Yellowstone adventures.

-Other times, sitting on the floor resting my hands on her knee, asking her if she thought Fred was the man for me.
-Listening as she prayed for Fred and I before we ever married.
-Telling me to leap and stand strong in my faith.
-Reminiscing together about how she met my grandfather and seeing the stars that always remained in her eyes for him at the mention of his name, Charles Frantz.
+Other times, sitting on the floor resting my hands on her knee, asking her if she would please pray for me.
+She would stop time to pray for whatever was on my heart.
+Always reminding me to leap and stand strong in my faith.
+At other times reminiscing together about how she met my grandfather and seeing the stars that always remained in her eyes for him at the mention of his name, Charles Frantz.

 I loved driving grandma to my house, even with the onset of Alzheimer’s, she always remembered coming to our house.
 “I have been here before,” she always said as we pulled into the driveway.
 Maybe it was all the chocolate and tea I would give her, the milk and cookies, playing silly games with the kids, making holiday wreaths together……no matter, we always had fun.
 Towards the end she did not remember me, but I would visit her at the nursing home.